Cadrach/jdr/README.md

     * Rule set
     * Storyboard
     * Description, min/max of players, required level
+* Combat
+    * Order / Initiatives rolls
 * Scenario (DM reserved)
     * Rule set
     * Storyboard
     * Description, min/max of players, required level
     * Setups
     * NPCs
+    * Clues
+* Clues
+    * Can be an image or text
+    * Can be created before or on the fly
+    * Can be linked to a setup or scenario
 * Helps
     * NPC for different rulesets
         * NPC Library provided by other users